typedb/typedb-docs/08-examples/04-phone-calls-migration-python.md

 What happens in this function, is as follows:

-1. A Grakn `client` is created, connected to the server we have running locally.
+1. A TypeDB `client` is created, connected to the server we have running locally.
 2. A `session` is created, connected to the database `phone_calls`.
 Note that by using `with`, we indicate that the session closes after it’s been used.
 3. For each `input` dictionary in `inputs`, we call the `load_data_into_typedb(input, session)`.
 This takes care of loading the data as specified in the input dictionary into our database.